michaeldfallen/michaeldfallen.github.io/_posts/2015-03-27-story-writing-many-users.markdown

 {% include series/story-writing/header.markdown %}

 There’s a problem with the “As a user...” that never sit right with me.
 Who is the user?
-What defines a User?
-I think there's too much focus only on the typical User, the person sitting in front of a browser [registering to vote], or [viewing their Driving License], etc.
+What defines a user?
+I think there's too much focus only on the typical user, the person sitting in front of a browser [registering to vote], or [viewing their Driving License], etc.

 I don’t agree.

-I define a User as: “someone who will use a product of our teams work to do something”
+I define a user as: “someone who will use a product of our teams work to do something”

-It’s a pretty loose definition but it covers all the typical Users but also some of the groups I see ignored when we talk about users.
+It’s a pretty loose definition but it covers all the typical users but also some of the groups I see ignored when we talk about users.
 These include:

 *Your Support team* who will read your logs, code, and documentation to fix bugs